All Episodes

 I believe that with all my heart, mind, body, and soul.

-And imagine that's your kid, and that's your your kid's neck with that knee on it for eight plus minutes.
+And imagine that's your kid, and that's your kid's neck with that knee on it for eight plus minutes.

-The amount of force that involved in that.
+The amount of force involved in that.

-And when you really watch the video to the very end, it gets even more chilling.
+And when you really watch the video to the very end, it gets even more chilling because that's when they literally, like, he's out cold, probably not alive.

-And they they move his head, they literally have to lift this guy's neck and turn it and literally huddle it under their arms to get the guy on the gurney.
+They literally have to lift this guy's neck and turn it and literally huddle it under their arms to get the guy on the gurney.

-We shouldn't be watching That because once a suspect, this is a $20 counterfeit potential charge here.
+We shouldn't be watching that because once a suspect, this is a $20 counterfeit potential charge here.

-Okay, once they're once they are in custody and they're handcuffed, the fight's over.
+Once they are in custody and they're handcuffed, the fight's over.

-And they're no longer they're not resisting.
+And then they're not resisting.

 The fight is over.